 By their second album, they were definitely a duo.
 Loggins And Messina was released in November of 1972.
 “Your Mamma Don’t Dance” was a fun, uptempo hit, and other solid cuts were “Thinking Of You”, “Lady Of My Heart”, “Angry Eyes”, and “Whiskey”.

-At the time of the concert in 1973, they were on the rise with another hit single, “My Music”, and about to release their best album, Full Sail.
-It also included “A Love Song” (another hit for Anne Murray, after “Danny’s Song”), “Travelin’ Blues”, “Watching The River Run” and “Sailing The Wind”.
+At the time of the concert in 1973, they were on the rise with another hit single, “My Music”, and about to release their excellent album, Full Sail.
+Besides the single, it included “A Love Song” (another hit for Anne Murray, after “Danny’s Song”), “Travelin’ Blues”, “Watching The River Run” and “Sailing The Wind”.
 I remember they were on the cover of the Rolling Stone with the title “There’s gold in the middle of the road”.

 Loggins and Messina’s success continued, and three more studio albums followed, but I think we were lucky enough to catch L&M at a great time.
 The crowd loved them.